llinkas11/ai-image-detection/README.md

 ## Headline findings

-From an ordered probit model on N = 419respondents:
+From an ordered probit model on N = 419 respondents:

 - **Faculty/Staff scored lower than students** (β = -0.34, p = 0.04)
 - **Mobile users scored lower than laptop users** (β = -0.25, p = 0.03)